 This examination must be taken by the end of the third year of graduate studies, barring extreme extenuating circumstances.
 The preliminary exam must also be passed at least one academic year (3 consecutive semesters) before the final defense examination and graduation.
 The student may be examined in any segment of microbiology and areas of a minor field (particularly as recommended by the Qualifying Examination Committee).
-The focus of the examination will be on the grant proposal based on his/her own dissertation project, presented as a R-21 grant.
-The Research Plan of the R21 application may not exceed 15 pages.
+The focus of the examination will be on the proposal based on his/her own dissertation project (presented in a RO1 grant (no longer than 12 pages; including Abstract, Research Plan, Vertebrate Animals (if necessary), Human Subjects (if necessary) and References.
 The completed, typed REQUEST FOR PRELIMINARY EXAMINATION FORM should be sent to the Graduate School at least 2 weeks prior to the examination date and the research proposal should be circulated to the Graduate Committee at the same time.
 Also, the student should register for course credit (Microbiology 299, 3 hours credit) for the proposal written for this exam.